openresty/openresty-systemtap-toolkit/README.markdown

 ------------------
 This tool dumps all the handlers registered by all the nginx modules for every nginx running phase in the order they actually run.

+This is very useful in debugging Nginx configuration issues caused by misinterpreting the running order of the Nginx configuration directives.

 Here is an example for an Nginx worker process with very few Nginx modules enabled:

     # assuming the nginx worker pid is 4876